amccree14/MIS-virtual-machine/README.md

   - Takes a parameter and parses it into a PARAM object, returns an OP_PARAM_BASE pointer
   - It is expected that the parsers all check the returned OP_PARAM_BASE pointers for acceptable parameter types for their opcodes

+Command class generic addParam(OP_Param_Base pointer) function
+  - converts an OP_Param_Base pointer to a shared pointer and pushes it onto the Command class's internal vector

 Param class setter/getters/constructors
   - PARAM
   - VARIABLE